A collaborative Kanban board template for remote project management

 Kanban originated in Toyota car manufacturing plants in Japan in the 1940s.
 The system was put in place to better align their huge inventory levels to actual consumption patterns.
 This workflow created significant efficiency gains in inventory management by decreasing the amount of excess stock it must hold at any given time.

 The principles of Kanban have been applied to the Kanban board, which has became a popular agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency.
-Use our free and editable collaborative Kanban board template to streamline your projects, visualize dependencies and visually track progress.
+Use our free and collaborative Kanban board template to streamline your projects, visualize dependencies and visually track progress.
 Easily share the template with your remote team and collaborate both in real-time and asynchronously.

 Get started with a Kanban board template

 If your team is ready to explore agile principles, a Kanban board is a great place to start.
 By implementing a Kanban method, you can experience benefits such as improved transparency, simplified reporting, improved effectiveness and better teamwork.

 We’ve done the hard work for you and designed an easy-to-use Kanban template that’s completely editable.
 We’ve also created a step-by-step guide to help you collaboratively work on the template with your remote team.